myiqrayaan/news/README.md

-# news
+# News

-A new Flutter project for displayinf news product.
+A new Flutter project for displaying news product.

 ## Getting Started